(Disclosure: Some of the links below may be affiliate links)

-Contrary to popular belief, the original study never said that you could sustain your portfolio forever.
+Contrary to popular belief, the original study never said you could sustain your portfolio forever.
 The authors only simulated up to 30 years of withdrawal.
 But I have done several simulations for up to 60 years of retirement.
 And if you withdraw less than 4%, you should be able to sustain a very long early retirement.

-This rule is at the base of the new Financial Independence and Retire Early (FIRE) movement.
+This rule is the base of the new Financial Independence and Retire Early (FIRE) movement.
 We should call it the 4% Rule of Thumb.
 For very early retirement, 3.5% is a better withdrawal rate.
 On top of that, it will depend on your portfolio.

 The issue with this study and most experiments is their focus on United States stocks and bonds.
 It means it is difficult to apply to other countries.
 Even if you invest only in United States stocks, you will still have the extra factor of the currency exchange.